Somehow I’m in my 40’s now – how did that happen? Turning the Big 4-0 spurred me on to review and improve my finances.

 Those took a lot of work because Jenn and I had to figure out what we wanted to happen with the boys, our belongings and our estate if different scenarios happen.
 We also had to talk with family members on both sides of our families who we asked to be responsible for certain aspects of our plans.

-All of our documents were notarized 2/2/2019.
+Ultimately, I finalized the documents and got them notarized.
 It brought a great piece of mind knowing when we die, we have our information, plans and wishes legally documented.

 Got Life Insurance Policies in Place